 The Association of Teachers of Maternal and Child Health (ATMCH) aims to provide leadership in education, research, and service in the field of Maternal and Child Health.
-ATMCH offers an interdisciplinary forum through which MCH faculty, staff and students from schools of public health and other institutions of higher learning can share the knowledge, ideas, and skills essential to educating students, advancing MCH research, and applying research results to MCH policies, programs, and services.
+ATMCH offers an interdisciplinary forum through which academic MCH faculty, staff, students, and practicing professionals in MCH-related organizations can share the knowledge, ideas, and skills essential to educating students, advancing MCH research, and applying research results to MCH policies, programs, and services.

 What is Maternal and Child Health?